johanahuertas/execai-capstone/README.md

 # ExecAI -- Executive Assistant (MVP)

-ExecAI is an end-to-end intelligent assistant that interprets natural language requests and coordinates common executive tasks such as scheduling meetings and drafting professional emails.
+ExecAI is an end-to-end intelligent assistant that interprets natural language requests and coordinates common executive tasks such as scheduling meetings, drafting professional emails, checking availability, and replying to messages.

-The project focuses on the architecture of intelligent assistants, particularly intent detection, orchestration logic, and integration with external services.
-Rather than emphasizing complex machine learning models, the system highlights clear system design, reliable task execution, and transparent decision making.
+The project focuses on the architecture of intelligent assistants, especially intent detection, orchestration logic, conflict-aware decision making, and integration with external services.
+Rather than centering on complex model training, ExecAI emphasizes clear system design, reliable task execution, graceful fallback behavior, and transparent reasoning.

 ------------------------------------------------------------------------

 ## Overview

 ExecAI allows a user to interact with an assistant through natural language.
 The assistant interprets the request, extracts structured information, determines the appropriate action, and executes the task through integrated services.

 Example requests include: